ChiemekaAnunkor/Achor-API/README.md

 ## Description

 This is an api services simular to rapidapi, it over access to multiple API's, with great and clear documention.
-Check out the api.
+Check it out!
+Browse through our collections of APIs.
+Discover and connect learn about our APIs that iscurated and recommended based on functionality offered, performance, and support!

 ## Tech-Stack